eddelbuettel/ctv-finance/README.md

 -   The [data.table](http://cran.rstudio.com/web/packages/data.table/index.html) package provides very efficient and fast access to in-memory data sets such as asset prices.
 -   The [TFX](http://cran.rstudio.com/web/packages/TFX/index.html) package provides an interface to the TrueFX (TM) service for free streaming real-time and historical tick-by-tick market data for interbank foreign exchange rates at the millisecond resolution.
 -   The [Rbitcoin](http://cran.rstudio.com/web/packages/Rbitcoin/index.html) package offers access to Bitcoin exchange APIs (mtgox, bitstamp, btce, kraken) via public and private API calls and integration of data structures for all markets.
--   The [TAQMNGR](http://cran.rstudio.com/web/packages/TAQMNGR/index.html) package manages tick-by-tick (equity) transaction data performing 'cleaning', 'aggregation' and 'import' where cleaning and aggregation are performed according to Brownlees and Gallo (2006).
 -   The [bizdays](http://cran.rstudio.com/web/packages/bizdays/index.html) package compute business days if provided a list of holidays.

 ### CRAN packages: